 - Any other factor necessary to do equity and justice between the parties.

 The court may consider the adultery of either spouse, but this does not automatically mean that the spouse who committed adultery won’t receive alimony.
 The court can also consider if the person requesting alimony is in a supportive relationship.
-A supportive relationship is a relationship where the spouse lives with another person, and that person helps pay their bills and therefore reducing their need for advocacy.
+A supportive relationship is when the spouse lives with another person and that person helps pay their bills, therefore reducing their need for alimony.